Melchy/Ridge/readme.md

 ### Serialization

 Serialization library is automatically determined based on asp.net core settings.
-For custom serialization implement `IRidgeSerializer` and use `RidgeApplicationFactory.AddCustomRequestResponseSerializer`.
+For custom serialization implement `IRidgeSerializer` and use `WebApplicationFactory.AddCustomRequestResponseSerializer`.

 ## Customisation